liamdelahunty/pagespeed/README.md

 ## ✨ What it does
 * Loads URLs from urls.txt (one per line).
-* Queries the API for Performance, Accessibility, Best‑Practices, SEO, PWA.
+* Queries the API for Performance, Accessibility, Best‑Practices, SEO.
 * Retrieves FCP, Speed Index, LCP, TTI, TBT, CLS, SRT.
 * Saves a file named pagespeed-report-YYYY‑MM‑DD‑HHMM.csv.
 * Dumps the raw JSON responses to debug-responses/ for troubleshooting.